Global Perspectives in Higher Education: Race and Higher Education in Brazil

 To review a sample daily itinerary, click here: 2011 Itinerary

-Dr. Erich Dietrich, Department of Adminstration, Leadership and Technology, Steinhardt School of Culture, Education, and Human Development, New York University.
+Dr. Erich Dietrich, Steinhardt School of Culture, Education, and Human Development, New York University.
 Read faculty bio.

 Students will visit a variety of public and private universities, colleges and other higher education institutions in São Paulo, Rio de Janiero and Salvador da Bahia.
-We will also schedule meetings with political activists, NGOs, cultural visits, sightseeing and other activities to complement the academic program.
-Students can use free time for research and cultural activities.
+We will also hold meetings with political activists, NGOs, and cultural visits.
+The program will include sightseeing and other activities to complement the academic program.
+Students use free time for research and cultural activities.

 Flight: Students purchase their own international travel to coincide with program dates.
-Please note that the course begins in Salvador and ends in Rio de Janeiro, so flights must arrive in Salvador and depart from Rio.
-Domestic airline bookings within Brazil, from Salvador to São Paulo and from São Paulo to Rio are booked centrally and covered in the course activity fee.
+Please note that the course begins in São Paulo and ends in Rio de Janeiro, so flights must arrive in São Paulo and depart from Rio.
+Domestic airline bookings within Brazil, from São Paulo Salvador and from São Paulo to Rio are booked centrally (not by the student) and cost is included in the course activity fee.

 Visa: Tourist visas are required for all US Citizens in order to enter Brazil.
 Click here for visa application information.
 Citizens of other countries may or may not need a visa.
 Please check with the Brazilian consulate for details.